Pavithra-Veeramani/social-media-survey-analysis/README.md

 Enter 6 | People who use social media after bed | Pass Enter 7 | People who are addicted | Pass
 Enter 8 | People who are harassed online | Pass
+Enter other keys | Program should exit | Pass
-Check thank you message | Shows thank you message | Pass
+Enter other keys | Thank you mesage printed | Pass Check Thank you message | Shows thank you message | Pass

 Go back to [Table of contents](#table-of-contents)